BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/index.md

 <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}/assets/profile_blog.jpg">

-Hi, I'm Bhanu Teja Gullapalli; thanks for visiting my website.
-I am a sixth-year Ph.D. student in the Halıcıoğlu Data Science Institute at the University of California San Diego advised by   [Tauhidur Rahman](http://www.tauhidurrahman.com/).
+I am a Ph.D. student in the Halıcıoğlu Data Science Institute at the University of California San Diego advised by   [Tauhidur Rahman](http://www.tauhidurrahman.com/).
+My research lies at the intersection of wearable health sensing and machine learning (with occasional hops onto underlying biology)

-In the past, I have worked as a research intern at [Optum AI Labs](https://www.optumlabs.com/work/artificial-intelligence.html), [Samsung Digital Health Lab](https://www.sra.samsung.com/digital-health/).
+A bit about my research journey in no chronological order: In the past, I have worked as a research intern at [Optum AI Labs](https://www.optumlabs.com/work/artificial-intelligence.html), [Samsung Digital Health Lab](https://www.sra.samsung.com/digital-health/).
 I joined the University of Massachusetts Amherst as a Master's student in 2017 and moved to MS/Ph.D. track in 2018.
 After spending four wonderful years there, I transferred to the University of California San Diego.
 I did my undergrad at the Indian Institute of Technology -Guwahati (IITG), where I completed my thesis under the supervision of [Samit Bhattacharya](http://www.iitg.ac.in/samit/) and [Benny George](https://www.iitg.ac.in/ben/).
+[More about me..]({{ site.url }}/about)

 If you are interested in knowing about my research, checkout the [Research]({{ site.url }}/research) tab.